gcrossie/ski-trip-planner/README.md

 - Snow cannons
 - Adult day pass price

-The analysis showed that larger resorts with more infrastructure generally also had higher average day pass prices.
+The clustering showed that larger resorts with more infrastructure generally also had higher average day pass prices.

 ---

 ## Final Model

-Gradient Boosting was selected as the final machine learning model.
+Gradient Boosting was selected as the final model.

-The complete preprocessing and prediction pipeline was saved using Joblib as:
+The complete pipeline was saved with Joblib as:

 `ml/models/ski_pass_price_model.pkl`

-The saved pipeline allows the same preprocessing used during training to also be applied to new user input.
+The saved pipeline includes both preprocessing and the trained model.

 ---

 ## Web Application

-The trained machine learning model is used in the Ski Trip Planner web application.
+The trained model is used in the Ski Trip Planner web application.

-The application consists of:

 ### Frontend

+The frontend is built with:

 - React
 - Vite
 - JavaScript
 - CSS

-The user enters ski resort characteristics into a form and requests a predicted adult day pass price.
+The user enters ski resort information in a form and gets a predicted adult day pass price.

 ### Backend

+The backend is built with:

 - Python
 - FastAPI